pvlib/pvlib-python/README.md

 pvlib-python that you used. pvlib-python DOIs are listed at [Zenodo.org](https://zenodo.org/search?page=1&size=20&q=conceptrecid:593284&all_versions&sort=-version)

-If you use pvlib-python in a commercial or publicly-avaiable application, please consider displaying one of the "powered by pvlib" logos:
+If you use pvlib-python in a commercial or publicly-available application, please consider displaying one of the "powered by pvlib" logos:

 <img src="docs/sphinx/source/_images/pvlib_powered_logo_vert.png" width="300"><img src="docs/sphinx/source/_images/pvlib_powered_logo_horiz.png" width="300">